 1. Reduces Anxiety

 If you open your eyes in the morning and immediately begin to dread the rest of the day, morning sex might help.
-Your brain considers sexual activity a reward and reduces its stress responses.1 Orgasms release endorphins, a hormone that is responsible for overall feelings of happiness and positivity in
+Your brain considers sexual activity a reward and reduces its stress responses.1 Orgasms release endorphins, a hormone that is responsible for overall feelings of happiness and positivity in people.
+Endorphins are also believed to fight stress, enhance mood, and relieve pain.
+And what better way to start your mornings than to indulge in some “mood-enhancing” activity?2

 2. Counts As Exercise